NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 .. image:: ../_static/deep_dive_data_chunks_stability_of_accuracy.svg
     :width: 400pt

 Calculating standard error for the example above is simple.
-Since the sampling experiments are already done (10 000 experiments) and the accuracy for each sample is stored (in ``accuracy_scores``) it is just a matter of calculating standard deviation:
+Since the (10 000) sampling experiments are already done and the accuracy for each sample is stored, in ``accuracy_scores``, it is just a matter of calculating standard deviation:

 .. code-block:: python